koding/koding/Readme.md

           kd unmount
-        kd install - dl os specific library use os specific init daemon to run binary invalidate local cache on file changes in user VM klient ps - return list of user VMs to mount deal with klient crashes
+        kd install - dl os specific library use os specific init daemon to run binary klient ps - return list of user VMs to mount
+    * EXTERNAL BETA
+        support flags in cli, ie --remotepath=, --internalpath= `kd update` after phone home to check for updates `kd ssh` that opens ssh connection on VM brew formula for installation
+        deal with klient crashes
-          unmount folders if it exists before starting handle mounting onto to previously mounted folder
+          use state ie bolt.db or not state? unmount folders if it exists before starting handle mounting onto to previously mounted folder invalidate local cache on file changes in user VM invalidate file list on file list changes battle test
+        how to deal with internet connection dropping?
+        `kd remount`
     * 1.0
         kd run - run entire command on VM, return results shell hooks: fish, bash
         remaining FUSE operations
-          lock resources in VM on open or write operations klient running on local with tunnel
-        streaming support for kd run
+        lock resources in VM on open or write operations streaming support for kd run
-        windows support
+        klient running on local with tunnel

 ## Tests: